Geographical name changes in Greece: Epirus

 Epirus had a Greek majority population before annexation to Greece (1913), with minorities of Aromanians and Albanians.
-A part of the Albanian minority, known as Cham Albanians, resided in the coastal area and were expelled from the area after World War II by the EDES resistance group.
-An unknown number of Aromanians and Orthodox Albanians, in some sources called Arvanites, still live in the area, who today identify mostly as Greek.
+A part of the Albanian minority, known as Cham Albanians, resided in the coastal area and were expelled from the area after World War II by the group EDES.
+An unknown number of Aromanians and Orthodox Albanians, the latter called Arvanites in some sources, still live in the area, who today identify mostly as Greek.
 Particularly in the early 20th-century Albanian place names of Epirus have been systematically changed to Greek, thereby erasing the former Albanian presence in the landscape.